Can 2020 Dems do more than just decry Trump on immigration?

 But many of the candidates have simply scratched the surface of a far deeper issue.
 Immigrant advocates say they worry that the Trump administration’s hard-line tactics, including a publicized but later delayed plan for a nationwide sweep to deport people living in the U.S. illegally, simply leave Democrats reacting to the White House rather than advancing their own priorities.
 They hope the debate will be an opportunity for Democrats to own the issue.

-“It is hard to avoid seeming reactive when your opponent is caging children, separating families and sending storm troopers into the Hispanic communities,” said Glenn W. Smith, a longtime Democratic political operative in Texas.
+“It is hard to avoid seeming reactive when your opponent is caging children, separating families and sending storm troopers into the Hispanic communities,” said Glenn W. Smith, a longtime Democratic political operative and senior strategist to the nonprofit Progress Texas.
 “Those things have to be loudly opposed, and you can’t pretend they’re not happening.”

 But it’s not going to be easy for the candidates to break through, even with two nights of debate slated to be broadcast on three national television networks starting Wednesday.

 Trump sees immigration as an issue that riles his base and reminds supporters of why they voted for him in the first place.
-During his reelection launch last week , the Republican president reiterated his pledge to build a wall along the southern border that left the crowd in a Florida stadium cheering.
+During his reelection launch last week , the Republican president reiterated his pledge to build a wall along the southern border and left the crowd in a Florida stadium cheering.

 That could make it more difficult for Democrats to advance the issue.
 Sometimes, they even struggle to decry the Trump administration’s actions in real time.